-Professor Hester teaches environmental law and emerging technology courses at the University of Houston Law Center.
-His research focuses on the innovative application of environmental laws to emerging technologies and risks, such as climate engineering, nanotechnologies, genetic modification, wind and other renewable power projects, and on novel compliance and liability issues.
+Professor Hester teaches environmental law courses at the University of Houston Law Center.
+His research focuses on the innovative application of environmental laws to emerging technologies and risks, such as climate engineering, nanotechnologies, artificial intelligence, genetic modification, wind and other renewable power projects, and on novel compliance and liability issues.
 Prior to joining the University of Houston Law Center, Prof. Hester served as a partner in Bracewell LLP for sixteen years and led the Houston office's environmental group.
 He has previously taught classes on Environmental Law, Natural Resource Damages Liability, Environmental Law in Oil & Gas, Climate Change Liability and Litigation, Emerging Technologies and Environmental Law, Advanced Hazardous Waste Law, and Practice of Environmental Law.
 He also teaches the first year course on Statutory Interpretation and Regulatory Practice.

 Prof. Hester co-directs the Environment, Energy & Natural Resource Center's Speaker Series, which annually draws top speakers on energy and environmental topics to the University of Houston campus.
 He also organizes and assists in the preparation of workshops and symposia on current energy and environmental topics.

 Prof. Hester was inducted into the American College of Environmental Lawyers in 2015, elected as a member of the American Law Institute in 2004, and named the Top Environmental Lawyer in Houston in 2011 by Best Lawyers of America.
 He was also elected to the Council of the American Bar Association’s Section on Environment, Energy and Resources (SEER) in 2011, and he currently co-chairs SEER's new Law Professors Committee.
 Prof. Hester is the past chair of SEER’s Special Committee on Congressional Relations as well as its Environmental Enforcement and Crimes Committee, and he is currently vice-chair of the Greater Houston Partnership's Environmental Policy Advisory Committee.